nikitavoloboev/data/docs/analytics/analytics.md

 # Analytics

-Analytics if implemented should be actionable and in no way impact the performance of the app. i.e [Netlify](https://www.netlify.com/products/analytics/) or [Google Analytics](https://developers.google.com/tag-platform/tag-manager/server-side/intro) but done on server side and not on the client.
+Analytics if implemented should be actionable and in no way impact the performance of the app. i.e [Plausible](https://plausible.io/), [Netlify](https://www.netlify.com/products/analytics/) or even [Google Analytics](https://developers.google.com/tag-platform/tag-manager/server-side/intro) but done on server side and not on the client.

-I try to not waste time and even block pages like Insights Traffic pane on GitHub so as to not waste time viewing useless vanity stats.
+On side of checking analytics I try to only observe things that are directly actionable to things I am working on.
+Thus I block insights traffic pane on GitHub repos and many more useless pages that simply track vanity stats.

-Well implemented analytics together with proper logging/tracing should let you let you view user journeys of your app, which parts of the app are barely used and see how you can improve.
+I try to setup proper [observability](../devops/observability.md) together with actionable insights for metrics that make a difference for better product on all projects I work on.

-[GoatCounter](https://www.goatcounter.com/), [PostHog](https://github.com/PostHog/posthog) & [umami](https://umami.is/) seem nice for analytics.
+[GoatCounter](https://www.goatcounter.com/), [PostHog](https://github.com/PostHog/posthog) & [umami](https://umami.is/) seem great for self hosting analytics for cheap/free.

 [Product Analytics from Scratch](https://tmfarrell.github.io/writing/2022/04/26/product_analytics_from_scratch/) is a nice read.
 [Databend](https://github.com/datafuselabs/databend) seems great for more serious data processing needs.

 ## Notes